-One more concern that puts pressure on IT admins is issues related to device security.
+Another concern that puts pressure on IT admins is issues related to device security.
 In the unfortunate event of device theft or loss, malicious users may try to access the device.
 Scalefusion MDM’s remote lock and wipe feature safeguards the mobile device from misuse.

-BYOD is now a part of everyday business, inviting users to work with countless devices across various platforms: Android, iOS, Windows, macOS and more.
+BYOD is now a part of everyday business, inviting users to work with countless devices across various platforms: Android, iOS, Windows, macOS, and more.
 Many device management solutions are siloed, designed to exclusively work with one or few operating systems.
 Such solutions are massive productivity drains and administration nightmares.

-A holistic MDM solution, like Scalefusion, provides an end-to-end view of all mobile devices–managed, unmanaged, Android, Windows, iOS–from a single dashboard.
+A holistic MDM solution, like Scalefusion, provides an end-to-end view of all mobile devices–managed, unmanaged, Android, Windows, and iOS–from a single dashboard.